Infant adoptions built on trust

 Flexible Payment Schedule

 We offer adoptive families the flexibility to pay incrementally as they move through each step of the adoption process, instead of a single, lump-sum payment.
-Families adopting an infant through our agency pay a total cost of $33,000.

 A hallmark feature and benefit of our Infant Adoption program is that adoptive families are never burdened with the responsibility of covering birthparent expenses directly.
 We support birthmothers independently through an agency-based fund.
 In this way, families can rest assured that their fee will stay fixed and will not increase depending on the birthmother with whom they are matched.